-The financial corporations sector (S.12) consists of institutional units that are independent legal entities and market producers, and whose principal activity is the production of financial services.
-Such institutional units comprise all corporations and quasi corporations that are principally engaged in:
+Financial corporations sector (S.12) consists of institutional units which are independent legal entities and market producers, and whose principal activity is the production of financial services.
+Such institutional units comprise all corporations and quasi-corporations which are principally engaged in:

 Also included are institutional units providing financial services, where most of either their assets or their liabilities are not transacted on open markets.

 Financial intermediation is the activity in which an institutional unit acquires financial assets and incurs liabilities on its own account by engaging in financial transactions on the market.
-The assets and liabilities of financial intermediaries are transformed or repackaged in relation to, for example, maturity, scale or risk in the financial intermediation process.
+The assets and liabilities of financial intermediaries are transformed or repackaged in relation to, for example, maturity, scale, risk, etc. in the financial intermediation process.

 Financial corporations are presented in the following groupings:

-Further information on sector classifications and classification decisions can be found in Economic statistics classifications.Nôl i'r tabl cynnwys
+Further information on sector classifications and classification decisions can be found in National accounts classifications on our website.Nôl i'r tabl cynnwys